ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2020

 About the Millennium Fellow

-Fatola, Abdulmaleek Kehinde is a Physiotherapy student of the Department of Medical Rehabilitation, Obafemi Awolowo University.
-He is an enthusiast who seeks to make the world a better place for everyone.
-To this end, he works ardently and passionately to be the change he wants to see in the world.
+He is a Sustainable Development Goals enthusiast who seeks to make the world a better place and strives assiduously to be the change he wants to see in the world.
+He has volunteered for various courses of humanity through many organizations he is affiliated with.